handlecusion/handlecusion/README.md

 <div align="center">
   <h1> About me </h1>
-  To be a full-stack developer who enjoys other fields(humanities, arts, etc.) together!
+  To be a full-stack developer who enjoys other fields together!
 </div>

 <br>